-As many as 10,000 people experience homelessness during the course of a year in Alameda County.
-Thousands more with serious and persistent mental illness, HIV/AIDS and/or other disabling health conditions are living in precarious or unsafe situations.
+Thousands of people experience homelessness during the course of a year in Alameda County.
+Thousands more are living in precarious or unsafe situations.

 The EveryOne Home Plan, formerly known as the Alameda Countywide Homeless and Special Needs and Housing Plan, lays out our approach to ending homelessness in Alameda County.
 In the plan we lay out our collaborative approach and key strategies to end homelessness.